Tracing

 OpenTelemetry is an Observability framework and toolkit designed to create and manage telemetry data, such as traces, metrics, and logs.
 This data enables you to understand the internal state of a system and the way that the server responds to requests from the front end.

-To enable tracing, you need to add the OpenTelemetry Java agent to your application's JVM options.
+The OpenTelemetry Java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
+Genesis takes advantage of this, along with its own manual instrumentation.
 You can read more about the OpenTelemetry Java agent here.
-In short, the Java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
-Genesis takes advantage of this, along with its own manual instrumentation.

 What's instrumented